FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/contributing-to-fidl/fidl-project-checklist.md

 # FIDL Project Checklist

 Changes to FIDL can often have a large number of downstream effects.
-This document provides checklists for items that should be considered for various types of FIDL related changes.
+This document provides checklists for items that should be considered when changing FIDL.
 Note that not all elements of the checklist will necessarily apply to every change, but they should at least be helpful for developers to double check that their changes are complete.

 ## Change to the `fidlc` compiler

 This checklist is for changes that affect FIDL itself, such as syntax or semantics changes.

-* Update documentation.
+* Update specifications.
-  * [Language reference][fidl-ref] and code snippets where applicable
+  * [Language reference][fidl-ref] and code snippets where applicable.
-  * [FIDL grammar][fidl-grammar]
+  * [FIDL grammar][fidl-grammar].
-  * [Bindings spec][bindings-spec] for guidance for how backends should generate code for this feature
+  * [Bindings spec][bindings-spec] for guidance for how backends should generate code for this feature.
-  * [FIDL API rubric][api-rubric] for guidance on using this feature.
+  * When appropriate, update the [lexicon].
 * Update associated tools.
   * The FIDL formatter/linter and their associated TreeVisitors.
+  * The [fidldoc] tool, for language changes that should be reflected in the generated documentation, e.g. a new data type or modifier.
   * [Editors] and syntax highlighting.
 * Update FIDL files.
 For syntax changes, update existing FIDL source including:
   * Actual FIDL source files in tree (and out of tree, if required).
-  * FIDL source specified as strings in test source code, such as the [compiler unit tests][compiler-test] and the [fidlgen end-to-end tests][fidlgen-tests].
+  * FIDL source specified as strings in test source code, such as the [compiler unit tests][fidlc-tests] and the [fidlgen end-to-end tests][fidlgen-tests].
   * FIDL snippets in documentation.
 * Ensure that interactions with attributes are handled.
   * For example, does the feature require a new placement?